notachemist/MEP/README.md

 lambda_A + lambda_B + lambda_C = 1 and lambda_i >= 0 for all i.

 The weights directly correspond to the blend ratio of each MEP.
 In the current implementation, the targeting is carried out in the a*–b* plane (hue).
-The same framework naturally extends to four MEPs in full 3D Lab* space (tetrahedral barycentric coordinates) if one wishes to incorporate the L* axis in the targeting.
+The same framework naturally extends to four MEPs in full 3D L* a* b* space (tetrahedral barycentric coordinates) if one wishes to incorporate the L* axis in the targeting.

 ---